lightme-fan/birthday-app/readme.md

 8. Delete function
 9. Add function

+**I separated all my functions into different files.**

-The most challenging in this project is to work with the date.
+### The most challenging in this project are:
+ - to work with the date.
+ - Sorting those people by the soonest birthday.

-I tried to calculate the number of days from now untill the birthday.
+*I tried to calculate the number of days from now untill the birthday.
 I got numbers but it is the birthday this year.
-Some of the birthdays have gone, so some are negative numbers.
+Some of the birthdays have gone, so some are negative numbers.*

+## What I still need to improve is:
+* to search a person by lastName or firstName or month of birthday.
+I still want a short explanation because I don't fully understand it.

+*I spent a lot of time to refactor my code because after I have refactored it I have many bugs.*

 Thanks for this challenge.
 I found this difficult but it is fan.